sunnyvale-it/cloudconf2023-k8s-hardening/04-falco-runtime-security/README.md

 # Falco runtime security

+Falco is a tool by SysDig that helps you to answer the question "How do I know what is happening during runtime inside these containers?".

 ## Prerequisites

 This demo runs on a x86 based cluster, thus K8s running on Apple Silicon hardware (aarch64) is not expected to work.